What is the Digital Divide?

 All this shows that we still have a significant portion of the population who are unable to use the Internet for such activities as connecting with loved ones, job searches, accessing information on housing and social services, online learning opportunities and finding important health information.

+There is a second aspect to the Digital Divide; the gap between available technology and the use of these resources by nonprofit organizations.
 While corporate America is developing and using new technology at a dizzying pace, some estimate that nonprofit organizations are five years or more behind in being able to make effective use of what is currently available.
-Even when the cost of broadband Internet access and PC equipment is falling, there is still a great need for training for end users at nonprofit organizations.
+Learn more about how Connecting for Good is helping nonprofits, schools and churches.

 1 Techology on MSNBC.com

 2 Who’s Online: Internet User Demographics, Pew Research Center’s Internet & American Life Project

 3 Bridge the Digital Divide web site

 4 Despite Years of Discussion, There’s Still a Digital Divide, The NonProfitTimes , Nov.
 1, 2005